clemak27/clemak27.github.io/content/linux_setup/index.md

 migration work, and because it allows me to use my dotfiles anywhere else where Nix is available.
 While I did think about returning to NixOS for a while, I see no reason to change for now.
 Fedora just works™

+### Returning to NixOS

+After more than a year running Silverblue, I returned to NixOS.
+This was mostly due to my stubbornness to migrate my dotfiles from Nix to something else.
+Running my whole setup inside a toolbox worked for many things, but did have some issue with containerization.
+Also, over time, the setup of my linux machines and their actual state started to drift.
+I currently see no reason to switch from something else.